Originally published: 24 March 2026

 - Simplified reordering

-- Reduced downtime due to shortages
+- Reduced downtime caused by shortages

 Replace gloves if:

-- They are torn or damaged
+- They are torn, punctured or damaged

-- Grip is reduced
+- Grip has reduced significantly

-- Protection is compromised
+- Protective performance is compromised

 Choosing the right work gloves for your team